Martin-H1/6502/Monitor/README.md

 # Monitor
+This project includes a BIOS (accessed via a jump table), and a ROM monitor.
-A re-write of the SBC2.7 machine language monitor using Ophis and my common data types and functions.
+It will be losely a re-write of the SBC2.7 monitor using Ophis.

 Overview
 ======
-The purpose of this project is to create a machine language montior set of reusable modules refactored out of other projects.
+The purpose is to allow user programs to be written using the BIOS interface and be portable between machines that implement that BIOS.
+One BIOS will be a PyMon debug BIOS, and another for real hardward.

 Prerequisites
 ======